A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Results

-Both the Magellan and UKIRT observations of the source were taken during the ongoing X-ray outburst of the source in 2008 and 2006 respectively.
-During the two epochs, the magnitudes of star C1 are consistent with each other within the errors while the fainter star C2 varied by almost 2 magnitudes in the $K$ band (see Table 1).
-The source was also observed using ANDICAM instrument on the SMARTS telescope with $H$ band magnitude of 15.3 $\pm$ 0.1 mag in 2007 \citep{Degenaar2007ATel1136} which is consistent with the $H$ band magnitude of the brighter star C1, shows that the flux during these observations were dominated by that of C1.
+Both the Magellan and UKIRT observations of the source were taken (in 2008 and 2006 respectively), when the source was in outburst.
+During the two epochs, the magnitudes of both stars C1 and C2 are consistent with each other within the errors (see Table 1).
+The source was also observed using ANDICAM instrument on the SMARTS telescope with $H$ band magnitude of 15.3 $\pm$ 0.1 mag in 2007 \citep{Degenaar2007ATel1136} which is consistent with the $H$ band magnitude of the brighter star C1.
+This shows that the flux during these observations were dominated by that of C1.

 We also looked at the color-color and color-magnitude diagrams of the field using the UKIDSS Galactic plane observations, shown in Figure 2.
-The two flux measurements of both candidate counterparts are also marked.
-Both candidate counterparts seem to be a part of the field population, however the star C2 is likely suffering a bit more reddening than most of the population.
+The two flux measurements of both candidate counterparts are also marked in the same Figure.
+Both candidate counterparts do not show any signs of reddening during the two observations and point towards being a part of the field population.